slyon/ubuntu-maintainers-handbook/MergeProposalReview.md

 ### Check for indirect changes

-* Some changes can imply that the packaging needs to be adaptes.
+* Some changes can imply that the packaging needs to be adapted.
 Check content and release notes if there are any changes like that.
-* When merging from Debian or Upstream it is worth to check if there are even newer versions that would be worth to go for.
+* When merging from Debian or Upstream it is worth checking if there are even newer versions that would be worth it to go for.
-  * bad things happen, check upstream if a release has been withdrawn or needs an immediate fixup due to unintentional breakage.
+  * Bad things happen, check upstream if a release has been withdrawn or needs an immediate fix-up due to unintentional breakage.
 * Ensure that the changes in Debian do not imply that we need to update the delta we carry (do not be fooled by applying cleanly)
 * Ensure update maintainer has been run